-Every dorm room needs a little bit of love, just to bring it to life.
+Every dorm room needs a little bit of love, just to bring it to life, that’s where DIY dorm room ideas come in handy, and we’ve listed quite a few.
 But between college fees, books, and food, there’s precious little money left over at the end of the month for dorm room home improvements.
 That’s why most people take to DIY projects to spruce up their dorm room.

 If you’d like to do the same, then take a look at some of our awesome DIY dorm room ideas.
 None of them are expensive, and none of them will take too much time and effort.
 There really is no reason to keep staring at those ugly, blank walls.
-Get decorating!
+Get decorating with some of these decor ideas!

 Over the bed, canopies are what they sound like: little net or fabric canopies that hang over your bed.
 Sort of like the four poster beds from Harry Potter, the ones that had little curtains that you could draw back.
-Only these ones, you make on your own, rather than paying through the nose for an expensive four poster.
+Only these ones, you make on your own, rather than paying through the nose for an expensive four poster to stick on your school dorm room walls.
+Not to mention, it’s sort of a fun project if you can convince your roommates to help you.

-Over the bed, canopies are awesome because they can help you achieve some much-needed privacy in a shared room.
+Over the bed, canopies are awesome because they can help you achieve some much-needed privacy in a shared room, not to mention, it looks pretty cute but may also be fairly masculine if you can picture it.
 That can be a difficult task when you spend most of your evenings sitting in one room with another person, or two or three other people.
 It can get pretty stifling.
 With a canopy, you won’t be able to see them.
 Although you will still be able to hear, and smell them.

-It can be tough making the most of your tiny wardrobe space.
+It can be tough making the most of your tiny wardrobe space, so here are few of our favorite tips.
 You can always leave all of your Winter clothes at home during Summer, and Summer clothes at home during Winter; but can you be bothered doing that?
 No, of course not.

 Washi tape wallpaper is that perfect blend of easy and effective.
 You can make big, bold statements with color and pattern using washi tape on your wall: all you need is time and a little effort.
 And maybe some string to guide out where the tape is gonna go.